ShruthiMallaiah/All-about-ElectronJs/ElectronJS and Why Should You Use It/ElectronJS and Why Should You Use It.md

 <b>Line 26:</b> You add a new listener that tries to quit the application when it no longer has any open windows.
 This listener is a no-op on macOS due to the operating system's window management behavior.

 ##### Create web page
 This is the web page you want to display once the application is initialized.
 This web page represents the Renderer process.
 You can add any HTML sample template.
-Your *index.html* should look as shown below.
-(This HTML content entirely depends on your choice, shown in the image is for your reference)
+Create a sample index.html page in the folder and add the sample content shown below.

 <p align="center">
      <img src="https://github.com/ShruthiMallaiah/All-about-ElectronJs/blob/main/ElectronJS%20and%20Why%20Should%20You%20Use%20It/Images/wiki-electron-index.PNG" align="center"/>